rcarrata/rcarrata.github.io/_posts/2018-10-06-integrate-tower-with-idm.md

 comments: true
 ---

-This is a way to configure Ansible Tower 3.2.5 authentication with a idM.
+This is a way to configure Ansible Tower 3.2.5 authentication with an IdM.

 * Background: